joostdekeijzer/wp_export-media-with-content/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/export-media-with-content` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+== Frequently Asked Questions ==

+= It does not seem to work? =
+This plugin hooks into the WordPress export routine and *tries* to find images related to the post (page, etc.).
+It does so by looking for "attached" (uploaded to) media and it searches the body of the post (the post_content) for image files.

+It's possible that themes or plugins use different ways of referencing media to your post.
+This plugin will not find those.

+= Can I (have somebody) extend this plugin? =
+Yes!
+The plugin features two filter hooks:
+* `export_query`
+* `export_query_media_ids`

+Please browse the code to see what they do, I guess `export_query_media_ids` is easiest to use as it requires you to just add more attachment IDs to an array.

 == Screenshots ==
 1. "Export media with selected content" checkbox option now available in the Export screen.

 == Changelog ==

+= 2.0 =
+* Feature: support for Gutenberg notation of images and gallery
+* Feature: added `export_query_media_ids` filter
+* Tested with WordPress 5.2.3

 = 1.1 =
 * Tested with WordPress 5